isc-projects/kea/doc/sphinx/arm/security.rst

 - Botan 1.x versions are obsolete and should not be used.
   Kea TLS support was not tested and is not supported with these versions.

-- Botan 2.x versions were tested and are supported.
+- Botan versions >= 2.14.0 were tested and are supported.
 Note the TLS support requires the four asio header files which are included in Botan packages / installation only when Botan was configured with the ``--with-boost`` option.
 It is still possible to take these files from the corresponding Botan distribution and to install them manually in the Botan include directory but of course this should be a last resort procedure.
-Note that without these header files Kea can still build but the TLS support is disabled: any attempt to use it will fail with a fatal error.
+Note that without these header files or with a Botan version older than 2.14.0 Kea can still build but the TLS support is disabled: any attempt to use it will fail with a fatal error.

 - Very old boost versions provide SSL support (based on OpenSSL) without offering a choice of the TLS version: Kea can still use them but they are not